 - Show privilege elevation alerts for unknown programs: Allows you to instruct the Behavior Blocker to display alerts when a new or unrecognized program, application or executable requires administrator or elevated privileges to run.
-You can decide on whether or not to allow the unknown application based on your assessment, from the alert itself.
-(Default=Enabled) - Define exclusions for behavior blocking Allows you to add file paths which are to be excluded from monitoring by the Behavior Blocker.
-The executables included in the exclusions area are allowed to run without authenticity checking.
+You can decide on whether or not to allow the the unknown application based on your assessment, from the alert itself.
+(Default=Enabled) - Define exceptions for behavior blocking Allows you to add certain file paths for being excluded from monitoring by the Behavior Blocker.
+The executables included in the exceptions area are allowed to run without checking of authenticity.
 (Default = Disabled)